jordibisbal/maybe-php/resources/documentation/Either.md

 ## resolve(): Either

-Forces an optional to be resolved, return itself but on Deferred, an *Either* from its closure execution return value is returned.
+Forces an optional to be resolved, return itself but on Deferred, an *Either* from its callable execution return value is returned.

 ```php
 // \j45l\either\Test\Unit\ExamplesTest::testDo